11andrew1991/design_patterns/Proxy/README.md

 -   Defines the real object that the proxy represents.

 ## There are three main variations to the Proxy Pattern:
-1. A remote proxy provides a local representative for an object in a different address space [Implementation](https://github.com/11andrew1991/design_patterns/tree/master/Proxy/app/remoteapp)
+1. A remote proxy provides a local representative for an object in a different address space.
 2. A virtual proxy creates expensive objects on demand [Implementation](https://github.com/11andrew1991/design_patterns/tree/master/Proxy/app/virtualapp)
 3. A protection proxy controls access to the original object.
 Protection proxies are useful when objects should have different access rights [Implementation](https://github.com/11andrew1991/design_patterns/tree/master/Proxy/app/protectionapp)